techcommdude/network/readme_additonal.md

 **Connect to the remote repository:**

+Do this command in Linux Ubuntu: heroku login

 heroku git:remote -a farnellg-social-network

 **Perhaps do this and make sure everything is committed to Git:**